yowainwright/yowainwright.github.io/_posts/2017-02-08-javascript-open-source-eco-system.md

 ---
-title: The JavaScript Open Source Eco System
+title: The 4 Categories of the JavaScript Open Source Eco System
 date: 2017-02-08 00:00:00 Z
 permalink: "/js-open-source-eco-system/"
 categories: